Happy Monday, friends!

 As I’m thinking about the best way to encourage you today, two words come to mind.

-I can’t tell you the amount of days that I’ve come into the studio or to the writing room without having anything.
+I can’t tell you the amount of days that I’ve come into the studio or to the writing room not having anything.

 But when we leave, five hours later, we come out with something we’re really excited about… which never would have happened if we hadn’t done the hardest part, which is simply to show up.